 Booking is required for all activities.

 Participants must be free from COVID 19 symptoms, not be isolating and must adhere to government and site requirements.
-A link to our risk assessment is on this page.
+You can access our risk assessment from a link on this page.

 Cancellations due to isolating will be refunded therefore places may be available at short notice.